Yakshagana: Music genre

-Yakshagana has a separate tradition of music, separate from Karnataka Sangeetha and the Hindustani music of India.
-Yakshagana and Karnatak Sangeetha may have a common ancestor are not decedents of one another.
+Yakshagana has a tradition of music separate from Karnataka Sangeetha and the Hindustani music of India.
+Yakshagana and Karnatak Sangeetha may have a common ancestor but are not descendants of one another.

 A typical Yakshagana performance consists of background music played by a group of musicians (known as a himmela); and a dance and dialogue group (known as the mummela), who together enact poetic epics on stage.
 The himmela is made up of a lead singer (bhagawatha)—who also directs the production—and is referred to as the "first actor" (modalane vesha).
 Additional himmela members are players of traditional musical instruments, such as the maddale (hand drum), the pungi (pipe), the harmonium (organ), and the chande (loud drums).
 The music is based on ragas, which are characterised by rhythmic patterns called mattu and tala (or musical meter in Western music).

 A Yakshagana(ಯಕ್ಷಗಾನ) performance typically begins in the twilight hours, with an initial beating of the drums of several fixed compositions, called abbara or peetike.
 This may last for up to an hour before the actors finally arrive on the stage.
 The actors wear resplendent costumes, head-dresses, and face paints.